RobertAndion/Discord_Music_Bot/README.txt

 It will not stop the playing of songs or clear the queue. clear is the preferred command.

 .pause (ps) -----------------
 This command is a useful one to pause the bot.
-In current code it will never unpause on its own, you must upause or clear.
-I plan to upgrade this in future releases.
+The command has now been update.
+It will now unpause automatically after 7 minutes of being paused.
+This can be changed manually under the pause command. change the sleep(number of seconds here) to any amount of time.
+Other commands can still be used including unpause during this "wait" period.

 .unpause (resume,start,up) -------------
 This will unpause a currently paused bot.
 (Should come after a pause command)